Medicare Open Enrollment 2019

 What to look for when comparing plans

-- Coverage.
-Take a look at each plan’s covered services to make sure the services you may need are covered.
-If you are shopping for Medicare prescription drug coverage, take a look at each plan’s list of covered drugs to see if your medication is included and how much the copayments/coinsurance is for each.
-You should also take a look at the coverage rules on your prescriptions, if any.
+Look at each plan’s covered services to make sure it includes the ones you may need.
+If you’re shopping for Medicare prescription drug coverage, take a look at each plan’s list of covered drugs to see if it includes your medication and how much the copayment or coinsurance is for each.
+Look for any additional coverage rules, such as prior authorization or step therapy.

 For many, retiring will bring more opportunities to travel, both locally and internationally.
 If that’s you, pay close attention to whether your plan will cover you when you visit family out-of-state or take that trip to Paris you’ve always dreamed of.

 Medicare Open Enrollment 2019: are you ready?